 Syrup making is so much faster and many want to get a jump on!

-Using the Instant Pot is faster still!
+Using the Instant Pot is fast!

 Friend Angela W. is a pro at making elderberry syrup in her Instant Pot for her family of 6 and shared her simple recipe with me: